-Following the latest government announcements, all pupils should return to school or college from Monday 8 March.
-Returning to school is vital for children and young people's education and wellbeing.
+All pupils have now returned to school or college.
+Attending school is vital for children and young people's education and wellbeing.

-From Monday 8 March, all children and young people should return to school or college.
+All all children and young people should now be attending a school or college.

-We are aware a number of parents will be feeling anxious around their child returning to school.
+We are aware a number of parents will be feeling anxious around their child attending school.
 If you have any concerns around your child attending, please discuss these with your school or college.
 Schools are not expected to provide remote learning for children not attending due to parental anxiety.

 Schools may request that parents wear face coverings on the school grounds - as they do with visitors, staff and other adults.
 Schools who ask parents to do this will have included this in their risk assessment.